tatmanblue/ironbar/README.md

 One running node will be sufficient to use Iron bar, but that is not recommended.
 At a minimum, 4 nodes should be running.

+In a 4+ node setup, one node works as the bootnode.
+The bootnode is responsible for delegating work to additional nodes as well as acting as the public endpoint to apps consuming Iron Bar.

+The remaining nodes will be responsible for blockchain management:  creating new chains, validating (ak proofs), and distributed storage of chains (distributed block chain ledger).

+When a new block is created, the bootnode will randomly assign creation to 3+ nodes and randomly assign validation to one or more nodes.

+When there is only 1 node, the bootnode handles it all and there is no distributed block chain ledger.

+### Gateway
+For now, Gateway app is the web interface (web pages and restful API) to consuming Iron Bar.

+We would like to move the webapi into the bootnode if we can figure it out.